ideai-dev-000/ideai-main/docs/PROJECT-SUMMARY.md

 # Project Summary

-This document provides a high-level overview of the IDEAI monorepo project, its architecture, and current state.
+This document provides a high-level overview of the IdeaI monorepo project, its architecture, and current state.

 ## Project Overview

-**IDEAI Monorepo** is a Turborepo-based monorepo containing Next.js applications and shared packages, configured for automated CI/CD with GitHub Actions and Vercel deployments.
+**IdeaI Monorepo** is a Turborepo-based monorepo containing Next.js applications and shared packages, configured for automated CI/CD with GitHub Actions and Vercel deployments.

 ## Architecture